udacity/ud839_Miwok/README.md

 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
+Miwok language is a tribal Language Which is at the verge of extinct.
+As A developer we Can Come up with Solution So that others can Learn This Language.
 Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites